websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/module-projects.md

 ### Write Code

-The example module has only one Java class: an interface called `Greeting`.
+The example module has only one Java class: an interface called `Greeter`.

 ```java
 package com.acme.k8s2;